cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Topics

-Introduction to aerospace structural mechanics
+Truss analysis: method of joints, methodof sections

 ### Measurable Outcomes

-01: Describe a structure, its functions, and associated objectives and tradeoffs.
+06: Analyze truss structures using the method of joints and the method of sections.

 ### Lectures

+Lec 06 and 07

+## Week 07

+### Topics

+Truss analysis: method of joints, methodof sections

+### Measurable Outcomes

+06: Analyze truss structures using the method of joints and the method of sections.

+### Lectures

+Lec 06 and 07

+## Week 08

+### Topics

+Truss analysis: method of joints, methodof sections

+### Measurable Outcomes

+06: Analyze truss structures using the method of joints and the method of sections.

+### Lectures

+Lec 06 and 07

+## Week 09

+### Topics

+Truss analysis: method of joints, methodof sections

+### Measurable Outcomes

+06: Analyze truss structures using the method of joints and the method of sections.

+### Lectures

-Lec 01
+Lec 06 and 07

+## Week 10

+### Topics

+Truss analysis: method of joints, methodof sections

+### Measurable Outcomes

-M06: Analyze truss structures using the method of joints and the method of sections.
+06: Analyze truss structures using the method of joints and the method of sections.

+### Lectures

+Lec 06 and 07

 M07: Define the constitutive relationship for elastic bars.
 Apply compatibility of deformation in a variety of structural configurations.
 Analyze statically indeterminate bar and truss systems using the “Three Great Principles”.
 M08: Define the concept of stress at a material point and its mathematical representation as a second-order tensor.
 Describe the state of stress at a point using cartesian tensorial components, and their meaning as a measure of the local measure of loading at material points in structural systems.
 Explain stress equilibrium in differential form.
 M09: Explain the basis for transforming stress states between two different cartesian bases.
 Transform two-dimensional stress states, and compute principal stresses and directions.
 M10: Define the concept of strain at a material point as the fundamental measure of the local state of deformation and its relation to the displacement field.
 Describe strain as a second-order tensor, its cartesian components, and their meaning.
 M11: Explain the basis for transforming strain states between two different cartesian bases.
 Transform two-dimensional strain states, and compute principal strains and directions.
 M12: Describe the constitutive relationship between stress and strain for isotropic and orthotropic linear elastic materials.
 M13: Discuss engineering/elastic constants, their measurement, and their relationship to the tensorial description of Hooke’s law.
 M14: Summarize the key equations of the theory of elasticity.
 Formulate and simplify problems in general elasticity, apply displacement and traction boundary conditions to problems in elasticity, and solve simple cases.
 M15: Analyze the structural response of uniaxially-loaded slender elements: Rods and bars M16) Analyze the structural response of transversely-loaded slender elements: Beams.
 Internal forces and beam deflections.
 M17: Analyze the stability of slender structural elements subject to compressive loads: buck-ling loads, mode shapes, effects of imperfections, and eccentric loads.